agrc/gis.utah.gov/_posts/2018-09-12-the-next-agrc-web-api.md

 ## <i class="fab fa-docker"></i> Containers <i class="fab fa-docker fa-flip-horizontal"></i>

 Version 2 of the WebAPI is being built for containers.
 It will run without them, but building the correct runtime environment is much simpler using them.
-The system is currently comprises  four containers that will likely expand to six or more.
+The system is currently comprised of four containers that will likely expand to six or more.

 1. The ASP.NET Core WebAPI service
 2. The ASP.NET Core developer website